 Private Nasal Polypectomy in Sutton Coldfield

 Endoscopic nasal polypectomy for nasal polyps causing obstruction, loss of smell and chronic sinusitis.
-Same-week ENT consultant.
 Published price from £2,200.

 What is nasal polypectomy?